 This course covers the core leadership theories that have been proposed and documented by theorists with varying degrees of success over the years, and then subjects them to measured analysis.
-Competing views of organizational leadership from sociologists, critical management theorists, feminists, and others add contrast and additional perspectives.
-Context refers to anything from specific tasks; followers are engaged into broader initiatives, such as reengineering organizations.
-3 semester credits
+Competing views of organizational

 MGT 462 - Small Business Entrepreneurs

 This course provides basic entrepreneurial concepts and ways to create and develop an effective business plan.
 It covers the essential steps involved in launching and managing a new business venture.
 The different types of startup businesses including minority-owned businesses, home-based businesses, and family-run businesses are discussed.
 3 semester credits